 “Oh my,” the boy laughed, and he was already off and running.

 As Colin wandered through the brush, he tried his hardest to keep a straight line, but he moved left and right, around thick sticker bushes and rocks, and as he moved forward, he eventually came to the creek some five minutes later.

 “If I walk straight back, I’ll hit the trail because it’s par-lel to the creek,” he said, remembering his math vocabulary.

-“I’ll just need to go perp-dicular,” he added, refreshing himself to more math he would need in the fall.
+“I’ll just need to go perp-dicular,” he added, refreshing himself to more math he thought he would need in the fall.

 As he looked at the white rushing water, tumbling quickly over the rocks, he forgot about the basics of geometry altogether.
 Soon, he had his walking stick in the water to balance himself across the rocks to a particularly interesting rocky formation.
 As he went through, he heard a sound.

-“Uncle Bart!” he called out, but he heard nothing back, so he moved back away from the noise when suddenly, he saw movement and a big monstrous shadow fell across his path.
+“Uncle Bart!” he called out, but he heard nothing back.
+Because of this silence, he moved back away from the noise when suddenly, he saw movement and a big monstrous shadow fell across his path.
 He wasn’t quite sure what it was, but he thought he saw horns in his field of view.
-Whatever it was appeared around him so quickly, he didn’t have much time to think.
+Whatever this thing was appeared around him so quickly that he did not have much time to think.

 Still, there was no noise to confirm that this sound was all just his uncle playing a trick on him, but he now heard more snorting and growling as well as a rustling of leaves.

 Whatever it was, it was getting closer, and he could feel it.
 The weight of some huge thing’s presence, a thing that he couldn’t ascertain, but that he could feel breathing on him was causing his skin to crawl, and instantly, he felt paralyzed as the shadow came across him, and he saw the face of the most hideous form he had ever known.